BalamuruganK17/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: BALAMURUGAAN.K RegisterNumber:25017932
 */

 **RTL Schematic**